billcandy/kids-point-system/README.md

 ## 📱 How to Use

-### For Parents:
+### First Time Setup:
 1. Open the website on your phone/computer
+2. **Login Screen**: Enter password `ellieisagoodmom`
+3. Click "🚀 Enter System" or press Enter
+4. You'll stay logged in for 7 days!

+### For Parents (After Login):
-2. Click "📚 Complete English Study"
+1. Click "📚 Complete English Study"
-3. Enter PIN code (default: 1234)
+2. Enter PIN code (default: 1234)
-4. Point is added and synced automatically!
+3. Point is added and synced automatically!
-5. Click "🔄 Refresh Data" to see updates from other parent
+4. Click "🔄 Refresh Data" to see updates from other parent
+5. Use "🚪 Logout" button if needed

 ### For Kids:
 - See their beautiful stamp collection grow